-If roads are blocked, you might not be able to get home or you might have to evacuate from your home or you may not be able to call family members because the usual communication lines are out.
+What if it flooded and you couldn’t get home?
+What if you had to evacuate from your home?
+What if you couldn’t contact loved ones?
 These scenarios are all possible so it’s really important that individuals and families take the time to prepare an emergency plan.

 Keep in your emergency kit at all times